dmk1282R/BTD5Kaizo/README.md

 Bee Bloon: Does nothing for now, first custom texture bloon in this mod so thats fun!

+Purple Bloon: btd6 bloon. (might retexture)

+DDT: btd6 bloon.
+(Better Texture now lol)

 More to come...

-IK MY DDT LOOKS BAD, ITS MEANT TO OK!